isomerpages/cris-corp/news-and-events/news/_posts/2025-12-12-post-Year in Review 2025.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/4.png">
 </div>
-<p>On 1 December 2025, PRECISE announced a landmark partnership with Alnylam,
+<p>On 1 December 2025, <strong>PRECISE</strong> announced a landmark partnership
-Bayer, Boehringer Ingelheim and Novo Nordisk to advance Asian precision medicine research.
+with Alnylam, Bayer, Boehringer Ingelheim and Novo Nordisk to advance Asian precision medicine research.
 The joint research will benefit Singapore by driving advancements and healthcare solutions in precision medicine tailored to Asian populations.</p>
 <p>The collaboration aims to enhance existing PRECISE-SG100K anonymised datasets
 from Singapore’s National Precision Medicine (NPM) programme by generating new, high-quality research with the potential to benefit Asia and Asians